-As a beginner, if you face problem in maintaining a balance or speeding up, with drop-through deck you can enjoy a flawless ride with higher stability.
+As a beginner, if you face problems in maintaining a balance or speeding up, with the drop-through deck you can enjoy a flawless ride with higher stability.

-As they are designed lower to the ground, riders find them more constant and do not fear to effort speedy rides.Added advantage is that drop-through longboards can also be used as top-mount decks with a little practice.
+As they are designed lower to the ground, riders find them more constant and do not fear to effort speedy rides.An added advantage is that drop-through longboards can also be used as top-mount decks with a little practice.

 When it comes to picking the best deck for beginners to attempt downhill, drop-through is the only perfect option!